plenoptic-org/plenoptic/docs/index.rst

 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`

-.. [#] for example, as of February 2022, more than 100 models have above 95% top
-  5 accuracy on ImageNet, with 9 models within a percent of the top performer at 99.02%.
-Furthermore, the state of the art top 5 accuracy has been at or above 95% since 2016, with an improvement of only 4% in the past six years.

 ..
 [Portilla2000] Portilla, J., & Simoncelli, E. P. (2000).
 A parametric texture
    model based on joint statistics of complex wavelet coefficients.